August 16–20, 2017

 - Learn powerful sensory and observation skills to awaken a deep awareness of your natural surroundings

 - Assemble various survival crafts (such as digging sticks and drying racks) to help process the wild foods we will gather

 - Harvest, process, and store wild edible plant foods for later consumption (such as dried raspberries and amaranth flour)

 - Dry and store meat for later consumption.

-Once your village is prepared, you will enter a four-day and three-night survival experience.
+Once your village is prepared, you will enter a survival experience.
 During this time, you’ll be subsisting on these pre-harvested foods, plus any extra calories you harvest during the survival experience.
 This will be a challenging but rewarding process!
-Days and nights in nature will flow like a river as you gather ripe berries amidst birdsong at dawn, slice fresh burdock roots by the blazing fire, and nourish yourself with rich stews, contagious laughter, and stories from the day as night softly falls.
+Time in nature will flow like a river as you gather ripe berries amidst birdsong at dawn, slice fresh burdock roots by the blazing fire, and nourish yourself with rich stews, contagious laughter, and stories from the day as night softly falls.

 During the survival experience, you will…